How to Squat

 There is a more detailed description of front squats here: how to front squat.

 Unrack the bar, holding it in place with your hands but letting it sit on your upper chest and shoulders.
 You might feel pressure on your neck, but for Arnie’s sake don’t choke yourself out with it.
-KEEP YOUR HEAD, CHIN, and ELBOWS UP UP UP or you risk dropping the bar.
+KEEP YOUR CHIN, CHEST, and ELBOWS UP or you risk dropping the bar.
 Now squat.

-Olympic Style: In this case you stand under the bar, positioning it on your front deltoids and upper chest, then grab the bar just outside shoulder width with your palms facing forward.
-The bar should be resting slightly on your fingers, with your wrists bent backwards at a 90 degree angle.
+In this case you stand under the bar, positioning it on your front deltoids and upper chest, then grab the bar just outside shoulder width with your palms facing forward.
+The bar should be resting slightly on your fingers, with your wrists bent backwards at a 90-degree angle.

 You can also power clean or hang clean the bar up into the “rack position”, where it rests on your shoulders, upper chest, and fingers.
 Do this if you must start with the bar on the floor or a low rack.